pars-linux/uludag/doc/en/developer.pardus.org.tr/source/guides/releasing/repository_concepts/sourcecode_repository.rst

 whenever a package maintainer changes some code on his/her packages, it should be committed a related devel repository folder.

-This folder may contain alfa, beta or latest ubstable releases of packages.
+This folder may contain alfa, beta or latest unstable releases of packages.

 testing Folder
 ^^^^^^^^^^^^^^

 This folder includes package source files which obtains their stable releases.
-In other words while devel folder can contain unstable packages stable can not.
+In other words while devel folder can contain unstable packages testing can not.

 But some exceptions can also be exist, if you are not sure please ask Pardus `devel list`_.